the-argus/rit-gdc-talks/from_scratch.md

 Note: So, enough about existing examples.
 Let's talk about why you, indie dev, probably a Unity user, would want to write their games from scratch.

 ---

-## Simplicity

-- No engine means gigabytes less of an installation, getting up and running faster
-- Fewer existing systems means less stuff to understand
-- Better and simpler languages than C++ and C#.
-Or maybe also use those languages! up to you.

-Note: My apologies to both C++ and C#.
-I actually am employed to write C++ so also please don't tell anyone I said that.

----